Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # THIRD-PARTY PLUGINS STYLING

-The third-party plugin styling is aimed to keep the plugin styles consistent with the theme, and secondly is to add extra usage for using them in ReMoods.
-Let's keep reading the below.
+The third-party plugin styling aims to keep the plugin styles consistent with the theme, and secondly is to add extra usage for using them in ReMoods.
+Let's keep reading the below:

 [:arrow_up:Back](#table-of-contents)